Infineon/wiced_btsdk/README.md

       - CYW920721B2EVK-03: SWD hardware debugging is not supported.
       - CYW920706WCDEVAL: SWD debugging requires fly-wire connections.
 The default setup uses P15 (J22 pin 3) for SWDIO and P30 (J19 pin 2) for SWDCK.
 P30 is shared with BTN1.
       - CYW920735Q60EVB-01: SWD hardware debugging supported.
 The default setup uses the J13 debug header, P3 (J13 pin 2) for SWDIO and P2 (J13 pin 4) for SWDCK.
 They can be optionally routed to D4 and D4 on the Arduino header J4, see SW9 in schematics.
+      - CYW920835REF-RCU-01: SWD hardware debugging is not supported.
+      - CYW9M2BASE-43012BT: SWD hardware debugging is not supported.

 ## Downloading an application to a board